 Metal Gear Survive – PS4, 2018

-Despite using the same engine and seemingly a lot of the same artefacts and models, I don’t remember V looking this rough!
+So it doesn’t play as well as the game it’s based on.
+It doesn’t look as good either!
 The menus are convoluted.
 The dialogue is lacking and treats you like an idiot.
 MGS stories rarely make that much sense, but this takes the biscuit.
 It’s just crap.

-After several hours wandering around, hoping improvement, I laid my avatar down in a puddle and waited for him to starve.
+After several hours wandering around, hoping for improvement, I laid my avatar down in a puddle and waited for him to starve.
 For a game called Survive, dying was the only aspect of the game I fully understood.

 A Metal Gear in name only, Survive typifies the mess that Konami are in.
 I tried.

 MGS 2: Sons of Liberty – PS2, 2001

 Possibly the most hyped game ever, MGS2 had a lot of live up to.
 The trailers and demo set a high bar too.
-Unfortunately, the final product only lived up to them in patches.
+Unfortunately, the final product was patchy in meeting expectations.